 Isabel was named the Certified Fraud Fighter of the Year in 2006 by the Association of Certified Fraud Examiners and the first Top Fraud Fighter in Maryland in 2003.
 She was named a Top 100 Women in Maryland three times by the Daily Record and recently a “Leader in Law.”
 She traveled to Amman, Jordan where she taught White Collar Prosecution to fifty judges and lawyers for the Rule of Law program.
 She is a Certified Inspector General and a Certified Fraud Examiner.
-She previously taught Principles of Fraud Examination at the University of Baltimore and continues to serve on the Dean’s Advisory Committee for the Law School.
-She earned an undergraduate degree in accounting from James Madison University, a Master's degree in Business Administration and a Juris Doctorate (law) degree with honors from the University of Baltimore.
+She previously taught the Principles of Fraud Examination at the University of Baltimore and continues to serve on the Dean’s Advisory Committee for the Law School.
+She earned an undergraduate degree in accounting from James Madison University, a Master's degree in Business Administration, and a Juris Doctorate (law) degree with honors from the University of Baltimore.
 Isabel is the first female to be named Inspector General for Baltimore City.
 Isabel is married with four sons.